Pwnissa/writeups/CornCTF 2025/pwn/he_protecc.md

 jne loop
 ```

-This code snipped increases r8 (pointer to vdso leak) and take two bytes, it then check if bytes are equal to the one representing a syscall and if not it loops.
-If it exits the loop, r8 will point to a valid syscall instruction, and we can continue with setting the registers for a execve call.
+This code snipped increases `r8` (pointer to `vdso` leak) and take two bytes, it then checks if bytes are equal to the one representing a syscall and if not it loops.
+If it exits the loop, `r8` will point to a valid syscall instruction, and we can continue with setting the other registers for an execve call.

 ```asm
 mov r9, {u64(b"/bin/sh\0")}